Marshmallow: Sugars

 A traditional marshmallow might contain about 60% corn syrup, 30% sugar, and 1–2% gelatin.
 A combination of different sugars is used to control the solubility of the solution.
-The corn syrup/sugar ratio will influence the texture by slowing crystallization of the sucrose.
+The corn syrup/sugar ratio influences the texture by slowing crystallization of the sucrose.
 The smooth texture of marshmallows relies on disordered, or amorphous, sugar molecules.
-In contrast, increasing the sugar ratio to about 60–65% will produce a grainy marshmallow.
+In contrast, increasing the sugar ratio to about 60–65% produces a grainy marshmallow.
 Temperature also plays an important role in producing smooth marshmallows by reducing the time window for ordered crystals to form.
 To ensure the sugars are disordered, the sugar syrup solution is heated to a high temperature and then cooled rapidly.

 Sugarcane and sugar beet

 Sugarcane and sugar beet are the two primary sources of sugar, consisting of sucrose molecules.
 Sucrose is a disaccharide that consists of one glucose and fructose molecule.
-This sugar provides sweetness and bulk to the marshmallow, while simultaneously setting the foam to a firm consistency as it cools.
+This sugar provides sweetness and bulk to the marshmallow while simultaneously setting the foam to a firm consistency as it cools.
 Sucrose, and sugars in general, impair the ability of a foam to form, but improve foam stability.
 Therefore, sucrose is used in conjunction with a protein like gelatin.
 The protein can adsorb, unfold, and form a stable network, while the sugar can increase the viscosity.
 Liquid drainage of the continuous phase must be minimized as well.
-Thick liquids drain more slowly than thin ones, and so increasing the viscosity of the continuous phase will reduce drainage.
+Thick liquids drain more slowly than thin ones, and so increasing the viscosity of the continuous phase reduces drainage.
 A high viscosity is essential if a stable foam is to be produced.
 Therefore, sucrose is a main component of marshmallow.
-But sucrose is seldom used on its own, because of its tendency to crystallize.
+But sucrose is seldom used on its own because it tends to crystallize.

 Corn syrup

 Corn syrup, derived from maize, contains glucose, maltose, and other oligosaccharides.
 Corn syrup can be obtained from the partial hydrolysis of cornstarch.
 Corn syrup is important in the production of marshmallow because it prevents the crystallization of other sugars (like sucrose).
 It may also contribute body, reduce sweetness, and alter flavor release, depending on the Dextrose Equivalent (DE) of the glucose syrup used.

 The DE is the measure of the amount of reducing sugars present in a sugar product in relation to glucose.
-Lower-DE glucose syrups will provide a chewier texture, while higher-DE syrups will make the product more tender.
+Lower-DE glucose syrups provide a chewier texture, while higher-DE syrups make the product more tender.
 In addition, depending on the type of DE used, can alter the sweetness, hygroscopicity, and browning of the marshmallow.
-Corn syrup is flavorless and cheap to produce which is why candy companies love using this product.
+Corn syrup is flavorless and cheap to produce, which is why candy companies love using this product.